 In both good and bad economic times, sound business management and efficient control of revenue and costs are critical to ensure a solid and sustainable business.
 At BRI Ferrier we often help businesses restructure so they can survive and go on to thrive.
 Businesses often tell us they wish they had spoken to us earlier before things became critical for them.
 It is enormously rewarding to help get a business back on its feet.

-Martin is a registered and official liquidator and a founding principal of BRI Ferrier with over 45 years' experience in insolvency and corporate recovery.
+Martin is a registered liquidator and a founding principal of BRI Ferrier with over 50 years' experience in insolvency and corporate recovery.
 Previously, Martin was a partner for five years and chairman for three years of Grant Thornton’s Sydney office.
 Prior to this, he had been a partner with both Bird Cameron and PKF.

 Martin has extensive commercial experience and has been involved in thousands of administrations throughout his career.
 He is currently a Director of A J Lucas Group Ltd and has held former directorships at Excello Cooperative Ltd (Chairman five years), The National Trust of Australia NSW, The Cruising Yacht Club and Southern Cross Pumps & Irrigation Pty Ltd.

 Martin provides services in corporate insolvency, business recovery, business advisory and as an investigative accountant.
 His wide reaching experience extends across the property, retail, tourism and hospitality, mining, agribusiness and manufacturing industries.

 - Appointed voluntary administrator for Seawind Group Holdings, a manufacturer of multi-hull yachts.
 With falling demand and an appreciating Australian dollar, Seawind was no longer cost competitive.
 Subsequently, Martin developed and administered a deed of company arrangement which closed the Australian arm of the groups’ manufacturing operations and maintaining the brand, enabled other parts of the group in Asia to continue trading.